MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/native-forms.md

 When the `NoteEntryPage` is displayed, tapping the back arrow will pop the `UIViewController` for the `NoteEntryPage` class from the `UINavigationController`, returning the user to the `UIViewController` for the `NotesPage` class.

-> [!WARNING]
+> [!IMPORTANT]
-> The Popping of a `UIViewController` from the iOS Native Navigation stack does not automatically dispose of `UIViewController`s.
-It is the responsibility of the developer to ensure that any `UIViewController` that is no longer needed has its `Dispose()` method called, else the `UIViewController` and attached `Page` will be orphaned and will not be collected by the Garbage Collector, resulting in a memory leak.
+> Popping a `UIViewController` from the iOS native navigation stack does not automatically dispose of `UIViewController`s.
+It's the responsibility of the developer to ensure that any `UIViewController` that is no longer needed has its `Dispose` method called, else the `UIViewController` and attached `Page` will be orphaned and will not be collected by the garbage collector, resulting in a memory leak.

 ## Android